honza/honza.github.com/_blog/pages/resume.rst

 Personal
 ~~~~~~~~

 I'm originally from the Czech republic.
-I'm married to a Canadian and have a
+I'm married to a Canadian and have two
-toddler son.
-When I'm not programming, I enjoy photography, movies and
+kids.
+When I'm not programming, I enjoy photography, movies and GeoCaching.
-GeoCaching.

 **Blog** --- http://honza.ca